Birational morphisms and Poisson moduli spaces: Poisson surfaces

-In particular, we have the following classification of Poisson surfaces, up to Poisson birational equivalence: \begin{itemize} \item[1.] $X$ is the Hirzebruch surface $F_2$, and $C_\alpha$ is a reduced anticanonical curve disjoint from the minimal section of $X$. \item[2.] $X$ is $C\times \P^1$, with $C$ a smooth genus 1 curve, and $C_\alpha$ is a union of two disjoint fibers over $\P^1$. \item[3.] $X$ is $\P(\sO_C\oplus \omega_C)$ for some smooth curve $C$, and $C_\alpha=2C_0$, where $C_0$ is the section corresponding to the morphism $\sO_C\oplus \omega_C\to \sO_C$. \item[4.] $X$ is a minimal surface with trivial anticanonical bundle ($K_3$, abelian, certain surfaces in characteristic 2 or 3 with nonreduced $\Pic^0$.) \end{itemize} Note that the reduced condition is only there to make cases $1$ and $3$ disjoint.
-Also, case $1$ splits into subcases, corresponding to the Kodaira symbols $I_0$, $I_1$, $II$, $I_2$, $III$ (smooth, nodal integral, cuspidal integral, or two components meeting in a reduced or nonreduced scheme, respectively; in characteristic 2, there is also an inseparable variant of $II$).
+In particular, we have the following classification of Poisson surfaces, up to Poisson birational equivalence: \begin{itemize} \item[1.] $X$ is the Hirzebruch surface $F_2$, and $C_\alpha$ is a reduced anticanonical curve disjoint from the minimal section of $X$. \item[2.] $X$ is $C\times \P^1$, with $C$ a smooth genus 1 curve, and $C_\alpha$ is a union of two disjoint fibers over $\P^1$. \item[3.] $X$ is $\P(\sO_C\oplus \omega_C)$ for some smooth curve $C$, and $C_\alpha=2C_0$, where $C_0$ is the section corresponding to the morphism $\sO_C\oplus \omega_C\to \sO_C$. \item[4.] $X$ is quasi-standard. \item[5.] $X$ is a minimal surface with trivial anticanonical bundle ($K_3$, abelian, certain surfaces in characteristic 2 or 3 with nonreduced $\Pic^0$.) \end{itemize} Note that the reduced condition is only there to make cases $1$ and $3$ disjoint.
+Also, case $1$ splits into subcases, corresponding to the Kodaira symbols $I_0$, $I_1$, $II$, $I_2$, $III$ (smooth, nodal integral, cuspidal integral, or two components meeting in a reduced or nonreduced scheme, respectively).
 Cases $2$ and $3$ and the reducible subcases of $1$ have arisen in the theory of generalized Hitchin systems; for a related interpretation for rational surfaces with integral anticanonical curve, see \cite{rat_Hitchin}.

-Note that when the surface is not rational, either the anticanonical divisor is trivial and there are no nontrivial Poisson birational maps, or the (rational) ruling is uniquely determined, and thus any Poisson birational map between surfaces of the above caonical form is a composition of elementary transformations.
+Note that when the surface is not rational, either the anticanonical divisor is trivial and there are no nontrivial Poisson birational maps, or the (rational) ruling is uniquely determined, and thus any Poisson birational map between surfaces of the above canonical form is a composition of elementary transformations.
 In contrast, the rational case admits a rich structure of birational automorphisms respecting the Poisson structure, again see \cite{rat_Hitchin}.
 In particular, the $I_1$ and $I_2$ subcases are in the same birational equivalence class, as are the $II$ and $III$ subcases, though there are significant differences in the corresponding Hitchin-type systems.

+We also note that the surfaces birational to quasi-standard Poisson surfaces can be characterized as those Poisson surfaces with rational rulings over genus 1 curves such that the anticanonical curve is integral.